scanapi/scanapi/README.md

 Options:
   -s, --spec-path PATH
-  -d, --docs-path TEXT
+  -o, --output-path TEXT
   -r, --reporter [console|markdown|html]
   --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
   --help                          Show this message and exit.
 ```

-By default, the doc will be available in the `docs.md` file.
+By default, the doc will be available in the `scanapi-report.md` file.

 ### Available Methods